 Find a therapist Search articles

-The goal of CBT is to investigate the relationship between your thoughts, feelings, and behaviors.
-By identifying negative or unhelpful thought patterns, you can learn to interrupt cycles of anxiety, depression, or other forms of mental distress.
+As you investigate the relationship between your thoughts, feelings, and behaviors, you can learn to interrupt cycles of anxiety, depression, and other mental health challenges using tools and techniques to navigate stress in a more self-compassionate way.

-The main concept behind the cognitive triangle is that our thoughts, emotions, and behaviors are interconnected and shape our experience of the world.
-Often, people suffering from anxiety, depression, posttraumatic stress disorder (PTSD), or other mental health disorders feel stuck in specific patterns of this cognitive triangle.
-These patterns may be so ingrained that people aren’t even aware of them until they engage in CBT.
+The “cognitive triangle” is a way of picturing how our thoughts, feelings, and behaviors (the triangle’s three points) interconnect and shape our experience of the world.
+When we struggle with anxiety, depression, posttraumatic stress disorder (PTSD), or other mental health disorders, we can feel stuck in specific patterns of the triangle.
+These patterns may be so ingrained that we aren’t even aware of them until a therapist points them out.

-For example, let’s say you struggle with anxiety in the workplace.
-Your boss sends you an email out of the blue asking you to come to her office after lunch.
-Your anxiety may take you down a familiar pattern of thoughts, feelings, and emotions:
+Imagine a scenario that could make you feel anxious at work: Your boss emails out of the blue asking you to come to her office after lunch.
+Your anxiety may take you down a familiar pattern of thoughts, feelings, and behaviors:

 • Thoughts: “This can’t be good.
 My boss knows I don’t belong here.
-I am so fired.”
+I’m getting fired.”

-• Behaviors: You start crying at your desk and skip lunch completely, too afraid to eat.
-You spend your lunch time searching for other jobs online, convinced you’re going to be fired and there’s nothing you can do about it.
+• Behaviors: Feeling so upset that you can’t eat, you spend your lunch hour searching for other jobs, convinced you’re going to be laid off and there’s nothing you can do about it.

-Let’s return to that email from your boss.
-With CBT treatment, your thoughts, feelings, and behaviors may look something like this:
+Let’s go back to that email from your boss.
+Following CBT, your thoughts, feelings, and behaviors might look something like this:

 • Thoughts: “I feel a little anxious.
 That’s okay.
 This meeting might be about something good, challenging, or trivial.
 Whatever happens, I know I can handle it.”